dhruv-tailor/excelmakesbelhappypack/README.md

 - Unpack the .zip into the mod folder.
 - Enable the mod in your game launcher and enjoy the game!
 ## Changelog: <!-- do not edit this line!! -->

+### V0.30 Latest Patch
+- Mod has now been updated with the latest updates and works with 1.30 Austria version
 ### V0.2.7.3 American Trade
 - Development Ideas MTTH modified:
     - MTTH is tied directly to dev cost modifiers
     - -50% dev cost is twice as likely to fire
     - +100% dev cost is half as likely to fire
     - Removed MTTH modifiers: prosperity and stability
 - Further minor tweaks to American trade map